Over the past 40 years, breast cancer treatment has greatly improved due to lessons learned through clinical trials.

 Clinical trials test the safety and benefits of new treatments as well as new combinations (or new doses) of standard treatments.
 They can also study other parts of care including risk reduction, diagnosis and screening.

-People volunteer to take part in these research studies.
-Those who join clinical trials help further the knowledge base that helps improve breast cancer care.
+People volunteer to take part in clinical trials.
+Those who join help further the knowledge base that helps improve breast cancer care.

 Whether a new therapy or test becomes part of standard treatment for breast cancer depends largely on clinical trial results.